Diffusion-based Cumulative Adversarial Purification for Vision Language Models: Experiments

+\textbf{Efficiency.} For the $\ell_\infty^{2/255}$ attack on the COCO dataset with OF-9B, DiffCAP demonstrates substantial efficiency gain over DiffPure in IC task.
+After a one-time calibration of threshold $\tau$ ($\sim 3.4$ seconds) by \cref{alg:adaptive_threshold_calc}, the average purification time is only $\sim 1.1$ seconds per image for DiffCAP, in contrast to $\sim 2.3$ seconds for DiffPure.
+The embedding extraction and the Gaussian noise injection consume only $\sim 6$ and $\sim 4$ milliseconds per iteration, respectively.
+Since the reverse denoising dominates the runtime, the additional overhead from embedding comparisons hardly offsets the runtime savings achieved through the reduced $\sim 2/3$ diffusion steps over DiffPure (illustrated by \cref{fig:step}), ensuring DiffCAP's practicality for real-time deployment scenarios.

+\textbf{Further discussion.} In \cref{sec:addex}, we supplement additional results on the ZSC task, $\ell_\infty^{16/255}$ attacks, robustness to visual hallucination~\citep{li2023evaluating} and jailbreaking~\citep{qi2024visual}, perceptual quality, $\ell_2$ attacks, end-to-end runtime and memory comparisons, and under-/over-purification.
+In \cref{sec:tau}, we attach a systematic analysis of critical hyperparameters, including the \textit{threshold sensitivity} (across calibration subsets, domain shifts, task transformations, and CLIP variants), the step size control (on robustness-fidelity trade-off), and the noise scheduler choice.

-Fig. \ref{fig:example} showcases the purification outcome of DiffCAP in IC, VQA, and ZSC scenarios.
+\cref{fig:example} showcases the purification consequence of DiffCAP in IC, VQA, and ZSC scenarios.
 As a generative adversarial purification method, it introduces no noticeable degradation in fidelity.
 DiffCAP prominently mitigates the tension between robustness, efficiency, and image quality, establishing a new state-of-the-art among both purification- and training-based defenses for VLMs.

-\textbf{Ablation study and adaptive attack.} We conduct systematic ablation studies to validate the utility of DiffCAP.
-Tab. \ref{tab:b} presents results obtained by replacing the vision encoder in DiffCAP with different CLIP backbones.
-The results illustrate that DiffCAP is largely insensitive to the choice of vision encoder, maintaining robustness across all variants.
-Further ablations on the diffusion step size and threshold selection are provided in the supplementary material.
-We also analyze the performance of DiffCAP under adaptive attacks where the adversary simulates randomness \cite{athalye2018synthesizing} and gradient obfuscation \cite{athalye2018obfuscated}, with results and discussions supplemented.